d2l-ai/d2l-en/chapter_generative_adversarial_networks/gan.md

     return float(loss_G.sum())
 ```

-Both the discriminator and the generator performs a binary logistic regression with the cross entropy loss.
+Both the discriminator and the generator performs a binary logistic regression with the cross-entropy loss.
 We use Adam to smooth the training process.
 In each iteration, we first update the discriminator and then the generator.
 We visualize both losses and generated examples.

 ```{.python .input  n=9}
 def train(net_D, net_G, data_iter, num_epochs, lr_D, lr_G, latent_dim, data):